Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Maximizes vertical space

-• Creates room focal point
+• Creates a room focal point

 • Good for large media collections